- Genetic testing helps predict the likelihood that a person will develop a disease, including some types of cancer.

 Reasons to consider genetic testing for cancer

-Genetic testing can help a person (and in some cases, the family) understand the cause of cancer and the risk of developing cancer in the future or passing it on to children.
-Genetic testing is a personal decision that should be made in collaboration with your family and doctor.
-Individuals choose genetic testing for the following reasons:
+Genetic testing can help you understand the risk of developing cancer or passing it on to your children.
+It is a personal decision you should make in collaboration with your family, doctor, and genetic counselor.
+You may consider genetic testing for the following reasons:

 Additional factors to consider

 Testing may cause depression, anxiety, or guilt.
-If a person receives a positive test result (meaning a mutation exists), it may cause anxiety or depression about the possibility of developing cancer.
+A positive test result, meaning a gene mutation exists, may make some people anxious or depressed about developing cancer.
 Some people may start to think of themselves as sick, even if they never develop cancer.
 If a person does not have the mutation when other members of the family do, this individual may experience guilt.

 Testing may cause family tension.
-In some situations, a person may feel a responsibility to tell extended family members that they have a positive test result and encourage them to be tested.
+A person may feel responsible for telling family members about a positive test result and encouraging genetic testing.
 This process may lead to tension in the family.
 Learn more about sharing genetic test results with your family .

 Testing may provide unclear results.
-A person's gene may have a unique mutation that is not known to affect cancer risk.
-Or, the gene may have a mutation that is not detected by the available test.
-Many cancers cannot be tied to a specific gene, and some genes may interact in unpredictable ways with other genes or factors in the environment to cause cancer.
-In either case, it may be impossible to calculate the risk of the mutation as it relates to cancer, which may lead to anxiety and uncertainty.
+A person's gene may have a mutation that is not currently linked with cancer risk.
+This is called a variant of unknown significance, meaning it is unclear whether the mutation will increase cancer risk.
+Or, a person may have a gene mutation that is undetectable with the available tests.
+Many cancers are not yet tied to a specific gene.
+Plus, some genes may interact in unpredictable ways with other genes or environmental factors to cause cancer.
+In either situation, it may be impossible to calculate the cancer risk of the mutation.

 Testing can be costly.
-Genetic testing and counseling can be expensive, especially if it is not covered by insurance or if a person pays for testing “out of pocket”.
+Genetic testing can be expensive, especially if your insurance doesn’t pay for it.

 Testing may cause confidentiality concerns.
-Some people fear that their test results may lead to genetic discrimination or feel concerned about maintaining the privacy of their genetic information.
-They may be unsure if they want to share test results with immediate relatives and are concerned about employment and health and life insurance discrimination.
+Some people fear genetic discrimination from test results or feel concerned about the privacy of their genetic information.
+They may worry about sharing test results with relatives and experiencing employment, health, and life insurance discrimination.
 Consider discussing privacy concerns with a genetic counselor or doctor.

 Genetic discrimination legislation